Psycho-educational Assessment

 Attention Deficit Hyperactivity Disorder (ADHD) assessment for diagnosis.

-This usually involves cognitive and achievement assessment in addition to a clinical interview and the administration of a Conners 3rd Edition (Conners-3) questionnaire to appropriate adults who spend the bulk of time with the child (parents and teachers usually) to capture information about behaviour in a range of settings (generally home and school).
+This usually involves cognitive and achievement assessment in addition to a clinical interview and the administration of a screening questionnaires (for example, the Conners 3rd Edition (Conners-3) questionnaire among others to identify co-occurring and differential diagnoses and capture information about behaviour in a range of settings (generally home and school).

-Autism Spectrum Disorder (ASD) assessment for diagnosis, utilising a range of instruments including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Autism Diagnostic Interview Schedule, Revised (ADI-R) which can be administered from the age of 12 months (ADOS-2) or from a mental age of 2 years (ADI-R).
+This usually utilises a range of instruments including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Autism Diagnostic Interview Schedule, Revised (ADI-R).

 These are considered the “gold standard” assessment tools often required for official funding for the school and community (National Disability Insurance Scheme; NDIS).

 The assessment also includes an adaptive behaviour assessment to determine functional capacity.
-Other rating scales my be utilised to assist in making recommendations or to determine comorbid conditions.
+Other rating scales may be utilised to assist in making recommendations or to determine co-occurring conditions.